Man working from home with puppy

 Problem

-You “Googled” yourself and found your address, phone number, names and ages of relatives and other personal info readily available.
+You “Googled” yourself and found your address and phone number.
+You also saw names and ages of relatives and other personal information readily available.
 How did this information get there?

 Solution

-Data broker sites collect information from a variety of sources like public records, mailing lists and information you’ve shared online.
+Data broker sites collect information from a variety of sources.
+These include public records, mailing lists, and information you’ve shared online.
 Don’t want it there?
-Privacy Monitor can help you find it, so you can request to opt-out.
+Privacy Monitor can help you find it, so you can request to opt out.

 Note: Sometimes results won’t be exact matches.
 This could happen if you have a common name, for instance.
 If a result in Privacy Monitor is not you, or only lists partial correct information, you can click the “Not Me” button to remove it from your results list.